Security

 Sandbox

 The sandbox system duplicates the system resources for each program, it allows them to be completely isolated from the main system.
-Flatpak and Snap use a sandbox security system on Linux, Redox will do the same on its packages.
+Flatpak and Snap use a sandbox security system on Linux, Redox will do the same.

 Redox allows sandbox by limiting a program's capabilities: